-- All activities must be supervised. - On site supervision by both a teacher and qualified instructor(s) who must be present for all aspects of the program. - The level of supervision must be commensurate with the inherent risk of the activity.
+- All activities must be supervised. - On site supervision by both a teacher and two qualified instructors who must be present for all aspects of the program.
+If the teacher is a qualified instructor, then another teacher and qualified instructor are required. - Constant visual supervision must occur when students are on the challenge course. - The level of supervision must be commensurate with the inherent risk of the activity.
 The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions. - A volunteer could assist in the supervision of physical education activities.
 Examples of volunteers are educational assistants, retired teachers, co-op students, parents/guardians, early childhood educators, and teacher candidates.
 Refer to your school board's policy regarding volunteers.
 These volunteers must be accompanied by a supervisor.